geradcoles/touchbistro/README.rst

 library with a specific operational need (and urgency) in mind, so it is lacking many of the wonderful things we've come to expect from modern Python modules, like tests, a Sphynx build, etc. CLI commands do not perform any input validation.
-Pointing the command at a non-existent path for the Sqlite3 database results in a new one being created there.
+Pointing a command at a non-existent path for the Sqlite3 database results in a new one being created there.

 There's also a lot of room for